 Alan's vision is for everyone across the Havant constituency to have a secure and prosperous future.
 His three local priorities are: a strong local economy, successful local schools, and vibrant local communities.

 Alan lives in the Havant constituency, and his constituency office is at Langstone Technology Park.
+Like all MPs, he divides his time between the constituency and Westminster.

 Alan in Parliament: Havant's Local Champion and National Legislator

 He sat on a number of important Parliamentary committees and held a variety of leading roles in Parliamentary groups.
 For example, the House of Commons Procedure Select Committee (which examined & backed the "English Votes for English Laws" policy); and the 2015 and 2016 Finance Bill Committees (passing the Government's annual Budgets).
+Following the 2017 General Election, Alan was appointed Parliamentary Private Secretary (PPS) at the Ministry of Justice.

 He is a graduate of the Armed Forces Parliamentary Scheme and completed a year's "work experience" with the Royal Navy alongside his MP duties; and an alumnus of the US State Department's International Visitor Leadership Program (IVLP).